rdrr1990/datascience101/automating/mohanty_survey_guide.md

 Now the default settings have been set and you don't need to worry about suppressing warnings and so on with each code chunk.
 You can of course change them case-by-case as you like.

--- Unlike in `R`, when setting the format options for individual code chunks (as shown above to suppress warnings before the defaults kick in), you do need to type out the words `TRUE` and `FALSE` in full.
+-- Unlike in `R`, when setting the format options for individual code chunks, you do need to type out the words `TRUE` and `FALSE` in full (as shown above in the first code chunk where supressing warnings is necessary before the defaults kick in).

--- In this document, by constrast, I've set the defaults to `echo = TRUE` and `tidy = TRUE` to display the R code more pleasingly.
+-- In this `Rmd`, by constrast, I've set the defaults to `echo = TRUE` and `tidy = TRUE` to display the R code more pleasingly.

 -- The setting `asis = TRUE` is very useful for professionally formatted tables (show below) but is not recommendable for raw R output of matrix and tables.